BSc (Hons) Child and Adolescent Mental Health top-up degree (September 2019 entry)

 15 credit modules

-Successful completion the BSc will enhance your potential employability, particularly with regard to relevant roles within the CAMH workforce across many professional settings, in both statutory and non-statutory sectors.
+Successful completion of the BSc CAMH will enhance your potential employability, particularly with regard to relevant roles within the child and adolescent mental health workforce across many professional settings, in both statutory and non-statutory sectors.
 Alternatively, you may choose to progress into postgraduate training programmes that support progression within the CAMH career framework.
 Further study could include therapeutic interventions such as Cognitive Behaviour Therapy, EMDR or Counselling.

 How much will it cost and how do I apply?